 In Australia, Asia and New Zealand?
-TorFX (review) is owned by the same people and have a very similar service (with high scores in the reviews) which focuses on residents of Australia, Asia and New Zealand with offices in UK, Australia and Singapore.
+TorFX (see our latest review) is owned by the same people and have a very similar service (with high scores in the reviews) which focuses on residents of Australia, Asia and New Zealand with offices in UK, Australia and Singapore.

 - Personal and/or business transfers

 Both individuals and small businesses can sign up for Currencies Direct starting with getting a current quote from Currencies Direct.

 As a small business, you can do things like make regular transfers, pay your overseas employees or contractors and even automate recurring payments.

 - You need advice and support for smooth transfers

 Currencies Direct can help you set up your transfer, advise on transfer timing, arrange special rates (based on volume), and help you save big in the long term.

 - You want to send large amounts

 Currencies Direct is designed to handle large transfers over $7000 USD, £4000 GBP, €4500 EUR.

 While they can transfer smaller amounts too, their services and fee structure becomes most competitive with larger amounts.